rashvand/CS5532/README.md

-Acomplete driver for CS5532BS with PIC32
+A complete driver for CS5532BS with PIC32